 Your restaurant branding starts with your concept.
-What kind of restaurant are you?
+What kind of restaurant are you in?
 What do you serve?
 How do you want customers to feel when they dine with you and what will you be known for?
 You may want to work with a branding company to help get the basics in place.
 Start with:

-Your restaurant name – this should ideally be search engine friendly, ie a unique word or phrase and not infringe on the copyright of other businesses.
+Your restaurant name – this should ideally be search engine friendly, ie a unique word or phrase, and not infringe on the copyright of other businesses.

-Your restaurant logo – this will help customers to recognize your premises, communications and social platforms, and should represent your restaurant ethos well.
+Your restaurant logo – this will help customers to recognize your premises, communications, and social platforms, and should represent your restaurant ethos well.

 Your company ethos – what is really important to you as a company?
 Do you focus on culinary innovation and bringing guests new experiences?
 Do you want to focus on sustainability and creating a relaxed atmosphere?
-This ethos needs to translate into the tone, style and visuals of your communications too.
+This ethos needs to translate into the tone, style, and visuals of your communications too.
 It's part of the core values of your restaurant.

-Your restaurant décor – how you fit, furnish and decorate your restaurant is even more important in the social media age.
+Your restaurant décor – how you fit, furnish, and decorate your restaurant is even more important in the social media age.
 Diners can and will appraise how a restaurant looks even before they step foot on the premises.
-Your décor should fit with your branding and things like tableware and glassware choices shouldn’t be an after thought.
+Your décor should fit with your branding and things like tableware and glassware choices shouldn’t be an afterthought.

-Your booking process – this should be easy and hassle-free as it impacts on your brand reputation as well as your ability to plan stocks and staffing levels.
-If you accept bookings over the phone ensure all staff are trained to give an excellent first impression.
+Your booking process – this should be easy and hassle-free as it impacts your brand reputation as well as your ability to plan stocks and staffing levels.
+If you accept bookings over the phone ensure all staff is trained to give an excellent first impression.
 And if you use an online booking system, it needs to be easy for customers to find and use.

 Your website – As a key representation of your brand you’ll want using your website to be a positive experience for diners.
 It also needs to be instantly recognizable as your website.
-Make sure it’s linked to your restaurant social media platforms too.
+Make sure it’s linked to your restaurant's social media platforms too.

 Beyond the basics